- Annual Meeting

 For the care of these (potentially) infected patients, video communication is a simple and, above all, safe solution for all parties.
 By using a video consultation, you can protect your patients and your team, but also yourself and your family from infection .
-In this acute crisis situation, CGM therefore offers you CGM ELVI Telemedicine for a limited time, free subscription!
+In this acute crisis situation, CGM, therefore offers you CGM ELVI Telemedicine free for six months!
+This is a limited time offer.
 To learn more about this timely benefit, click here and/or call CGM's dedicated line for ArMA members at (602) 680-2255.

-The American Medical Association (AMA) has also crafted a useful guide on how you can implement telemedicine today.
+Click here to get access to ArMA's telemedicine guidance for Arizona physicians.
+You will find critical information regarding insurance coverage for telehealth services and more.
+The American Medical Association (AMA) has also crafted a useful guide on how you can implement telemedicine in your practice today.

 Telemedicine cannot take the place of testing your patients.
 However, it can help doctors make special arragnements to safely receive a patient who is sick and suspects the virus may be involved.

 Governor Ducey's Executive Order